Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Aggravated Criminal Surveillance

-Makes it unlawful to conduct surveillance of a person in a location where they have a reasonable expectation of privacy, for the purpose of sexual gratification or arousal.
-Applies to drone-based surveillance.
+Makes it a crime to conduct surveillance of a person in a location where they have a reasonable expectation of privacy specifically for the purpose of sexual gratification.
+This general criminal statute applies to drone operations used for voyeurism.

 View source